 (i) undertaking steps necessary to recover any money owing in relation to levies

-(j) representing the principal in tribunal or court proceedings
+(j) representing the person on behalf of whom the agent is acting in tribunal or court proceedings

 (k) paying accounts in relation to the scheme (for example, accounts for water charges, council rates and maintenance)